-The Department of Employment’s engagement with the OECD provides the means to influence and evaluate international employment and labour market policies and programs.
+The Department of Employment, Skills, Small and Family Business’ engagement with the Organisation for Economic Co-operation and Development (OECD) provides the means to influence international economic and labour market agendas and contribute to global policy dialogue on employment, workplace relations, small business and deregulation issues.
 Maintaining a permanent presence at the OECD creates opportunities to grow awareness and collaboration on domestic and regional interests and policy objectives, and exchange best practices, ideas and research to inform our domestic evidence base.

-Australia’s productivity and participation agenda has been influenced by the Department’s engagement with the OECD.
+Australia’s productivity and participation agenda has been influenced by the department’s engagement with the OECD.
 Over the past 15 years or so, the OECD has provided an intellectual framework for Australia’s employment and activation policies.
-Australia was an early adopter of the OECD approach, with our Public Employment Services based on the OECD’s Jobs Strategy and held in high regard internationally.
 Australia is closely involved in the work of the OECD promoting structural reform to support long-term growth and wealth creation.